A Comprehensive Biographical Analysis

 Landgrave Robert Daniell was also a Goose Creek Man.
 See Hon.
 Robert Daniell.

-His father, Abraham Daniell was married to Grace Dunn, daughter of Davy Dunn.
-The Dunns were "family".
+His father, Abraham Daniell was married to Grace Dunn, daughter of Davy Dunn, of Parkham, Devon, England.

 The following excerpts show John Dunn's movements, after he left Catherine with their children.